 Some students will require the opportunity to reset for learning during the school day.
 This may be due to known conditions or suspected ones.
-Reset breaks will be coordinated by the Special Educational Needs Co-ordinator as part of the Pastoral Support Service.
+Reset breaks will be coordinated by the Special Educational Needs Co-ordinator as part of the Student Support Service.

 Planned reset breaks or 'Brain Breaks' are written into individual learning plans.
+The use of these cards is limited and closely monitored.